Skip to Content

 To bottom water, I just filled my sink with a bit of water and set the plant in it for about 15 minutes.
 The plant will soak up water through the drainage hole in the pot.
 Bottom-watering also helps to prevent fungus gnats.
 Fungus gnats love it when the top few inches of soil are wet—it makes the ideal conditions for laying their eggs.

-Since hoya rope plants do not like a lot of water, you should plant them in a well-draining soil.
-I used a potting mix designed for indoor plants, but I added in a bit of coco coir or fine moss and perlite to help with drainage and aeration.
+Plant them in a well-draining soil.
+I use a potting mix designed for indoor plants, but I add in a bit of coco coir or fine moss and perlite to help with drainage and aeration.

 Drainage is a very important facet of hoya rope plant care, so make sure the pot you use has a drainage hole in it.
 If your pot doesn’t have a drainage hole, you can pot your plant in a black plastic nursery pot (like the kind they come in when you buy them) and set it in a nicer pot.